-When a spouse will remain in the community, it is especially important to make sure that any liquid assets are spent carefully on items that are exempt from the Medicaid transfer penalty.
-A significant portion of a couple's life savings may need to be spent down for the Medicaid applicant to qualify.
+When a spouse will remain in the community, it is especially important to make sure that any liquid assets are spent carefully on items that are exempt from the TennCare transfer penalty.
+A significant portion of a couple's life savings may need to be spent down for the TennCare applicant to qualify.
 However, it may be possible to save many liquid assets that would have otherwise been paid to the long-term care facility when liquid assets are spent on items that are exempt from counting toward the total amount of assets the applicant is allowed to keep.

 It may be possible to transmute the applicant spouse's share of the couple's assets to be the non-applicant spouse in order to make full use of the CSRA, but only if either (a) the applicant spouse has the mental capacity to make such a gift (which is most often not the case), or (b) the applicant spouse has done the right type of advance planning, usually with the assistance of legal counsel, to permit this kind of last-minute gifting.

 Contact a Knowledgeable TennCare Crisis Planning Attorney

 If you have questions about trust administration or need assistance with estate planning, contact attorney Nina Whitehurst at Cumberland Legacy Law, located in Crossville, Tennessee, and also serving Fairfield Glade, Sparta, Cookeville and surrounding areas.
 You can use our online form to schedule a consultation or call us at (931) 250-8585.